klauspost/compress/s2/README.md

 For the best throughput, you should attempt to reuse the `Writer` using the `Reset()` method.

+The Writer in S2 is always buffered, therefore `NewBufferedWriter` in Snappy can be replaced with `NewWriter` in S2.

 ```Go
 func DecodeStream(src io.Reader, dst io.Writer) error
 	dec := s2.NewReader(src)